Investor AllStars 2010 in the frame

 This summer Imperial invested £3 million in Plaxica, a company that researches alternative plastics, and raised £1 million for its cement research company, Novacem.

-Clearly, it’s not been easy for companies at the heart of innovation.
+Clearly, it has not been easy for companies at the heart of innovation.
 In trying to overcome the challenges, Bahns notes that they’ve often needed a more creative approach.
 So in July Novacem issued a green cement bond to concrete and aggregates company Lafarge for around £500,000.
 He says that this wasn’t enough to give Lafarge access to the technology itself, but gave them some say in the company’s strategy going forward.

 Looking ahead, Bahns hopes that the government will continue to favour green technologies, which is often the only way they can remain competitive.
 He adds, ‘Greentech isn’t always the cheapest option, so we hope that the green agenda remains at the forefront of government policy rather than trying to find the cheapest route.’